 - Revise the lead bytes for transparent P2SH and P2PKH addresses, and reencode the Testnet Founders' Reward addresses. - Add a section on which BIPs apply to Zcash. - Specify that OP_CODESEPARATOR has been disabled, and no longer affects SIGHASH transaction hashes. - Change the representation type of vpub_old and vpub_new to uint64.
-(This is not a consensus change because the type of v{pub}^{old} and v{pub}^{new} was already specified to be {0..MAX_MONEY}; it just better reflects the implementation.) - Correct the representation type of the block nVersion field to uint32.
+(This is not a consensus change because the type of v^{old}{pub} and v^{new}{pub} was already specified to be {0..MAX_MONEY}; it just better reflects the implementation.) - Correct the representation type of the block nVersion field to uint32.